koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Bill does not hear liking this answer since Chris is forced to spit out a date and so he does without considering all the things that the Operations team must do before going live by answering from developers perspective only.
 Wes responds with several arguments

-> Your guys still haven’t told us what sort of infrastructure we need, so we can’t even order the necessary server and networking gear.
+> Your guys still haven't told us what sort of infrastructure we need, so we can't even order the necessary server and networking gear.
 >
-> You’re supposed to support 250 transactions per second, and you’re barely doing even four!
-We’re going to need so much hardware.
+> You're supposed to support 250 transactions per second, and you're barely doing even four!
+We're going to need so much hardware.
 >
-> We still don’t have a concrete specification of how the production and test systems should be configured.
+> We still don't have a concrete specification of how the production and test systems should be configured.
 >
 > Oh, do you guys not need a test environment anymore?
-You haven’t even done any real testing of your code yet, because that fell off the schedule, too!
+You haven't even done any real testing of your code yet, because that fell off the schedule, too!

 The argument between Sarah, Chris, Bill and Wes keeps going, focused on Sarah pressuring the rollout of Phoenix to be done and not delayed anymore no matter what, where Bill and Wes argue it might be a catastroph if done so.
 Steve hears what he wants to hear, and appricates the risks but demands the rollout to be done by next week, which Bill finds unreasonable and too risky.

 Walking out of the meeting, Wes and Bill are on the same page that there will be big trouble ahead.
 Bill asks Wes why they do not attend meetings held by Chris 's team, to which he responds

 > We did get notice on a couple of the big planning meetings.
-One of the most critical people who needed to be there, Brent, wasn’t able to make it, due to escalations.
+One of the most critical people who needed to be there, Brent, wasn't able to make it, due to escalations.
 >
-> He’s the guy we need at those meetings to tell those idiotic developers how things work in the real world and what type of things keep breaking in production.
-The irony, of course, is that he can’t tell the developers, because he’s too busy repairing the things that are already broken.
+> He's the guy we need at those meetings to tell those idiotic developers how things work in the real world and what type of things keep breaking in production.
+The irony, of course, is that he can't tell the developers, because he's too busy repairing the things that are already broken.

 Bill goes to Patty 's Change Management Meeting in the afternoon, to see an empty room, only attendee being Patty herself.
 Bill asks Patty what the reason behind this is, to which she replies